How to File for Divorce in Wisconsin

 Step 2: File the forms: You can file the forms by taking them to the Clerk of Courts at your county courthouse, or you can pay $20 to opt-in to eFiling and you can file the documents online.
 This fee is in addition to the filing fee you will pay to the Clerk when you file the documents.

-Step 3: Serving your spouse: If your spouse will willingly accept the divorce papers, he or she must sign an Affidavit acknowledging receipt of the documents.
-If your spouse will not cooperate, you will have to have them formally served by either having a Sheriff’s deputy or private process server deliver the papers.
+Step 3: Serving divorce papers in Wisconsin: If your spouse will willingly accept the divorce papers, he or she must sign an Affidavit acknowledging receipt of the documents.
+If your spouse will not cooperate and sign the divorce papers, you will have to have them formally served by either having a Sheriff’s deputy or private process server deliver the papers.

-For more details on the cost of filing and serving divorce papers, check out our divorce cost faqs.
+For more details on the cost of filing and serving divorce papers in Wisconsin, check out our divorce cost faqs.

 Jump to Top